Money Calculator

 When should I stop prepaying and focus purely on investing?

-Consider stopping large prepayments when: (1) your outstanding loan is small and not causing financial stress, (2) remaining tenure is below 5 years (limited interest saving remaining), (3) your effective post-tax loan rate drops below 6–7% (home loan with full 24b benefit), or (4) you have a clear high-return opportunity like employer ESOP or NPS matching that clearly exceeds the loan rate.
+Consider shifting focus away from prepayment when: (1) your outstanding loan balance is small (below ₹10–15L) and no longer causing financial stress; (2) remaining tenure is below 5 years - the total interest remaining is limited and the investment compounding horizon is still long; (3) your effective post-tax loan rate drops below 6–7% (home loan with full 24b benefit in the old tax regime); (4) you have a clear high-return opportunity like employer ESOP at a discount, NPS employer matching, or unlisted equity exposure; or (5) you have not yet maximised your tax-advantaged investment limits (PPF ₹1.5L, NPS 80CCD(1B) ₹50K, ELSS 80C), where the tax saving itself makes investing more attractive than prepayment.

-What is a break-even return in the prepay vs invest analysis?
+What is the break-even return in prepay vs invest analysis?

-The break-even return is the minimum investment return needed for investing to generate the same net benefit as prepaying the loan.
-If prepaying saves ₹5L in interest, the break-even is the rate at which your invested lump sum grows by ₹5L (after tax) over the same period.
-Your investments must consistently beat this rate for investing to win.
+The break-even return is the minimum pre-tax investment return needed for the investing option to generate the same net financial benefit as prepaying the loan.
+If prepaying saves ₹5L in total interest (on a present-value basis), the break-even is the annualised rate at which your invested lump sum grows to produce the equivalent ₹5L after-tax gain over the same period.
+Investments must consistently beat this rate - accounting for LTCG tax on equity gains - for investing to be the better choice.
+For a home loan at 8.5% with 24b benefit, the break-even is roughly 10–11% pre-tax.
+For a personal loan at 13%, the break-even is 17–18% pre-tax - virtually impossible to guarantee.

 Disclaimer: This calculator is for educational and informational purposes only.
 Investment returns shown are based on user-entered assumptions and historical mutual fund performance, which is not guaranteed in the future.
 Loan interest savings depend on your specific loan agreement and bank policies.
-Please consult a SEBI-registered financial advisor and a CA before making prepayment or investment decisions.
+Tax calculations are indicative - consult a SEBI-registered financial advisor and a CA before making prepayment or investment decisions.